 A stylish calendar for counting down the days of Ramadan

-Although the countdown usually focuses on fasting days, many of these calendars are so beautiful that they can be used as decorations year-round or to help count down the days until the next Eid al-Adha.
-Choose a wooden version, a felt version with pockets for sweets, or an elegant chalkboard with an oriental motif.
-This makes a fantastic gift idea for families with children, building an atmosphere of anticipation and excitement.
+While countdown calendars are traditionally associated with the fasting days of Ramadan, many of these calendars are beautiful enough to serve as year-round decorations.
+They can also be used to build excitement for the next major holiday, Eid al-Adha.
+You might consider a wooden version, a felt design with pockets for sweets, or an elegant chalkboard with an oriental motif.
+This makes a fantastic Eid gift for families with children, helping to keep the festive atmosphere of anticipation alive long after the first celebration.

 - Creates a daily dose of excitement for kids and parents as they track progress toward Eid